brianhouse/sound_art/lectures/10_sensors.md

 ## Pduino

+_Need to also install comport if haven't already_

 On the Pd side, we will once again need some external objects.
 Go to "Help" -> "Find externals" and type "Pduino".
 Click on "pduino[v0.7].dek" by rdz, or whatever the latest version is.

 <p align="center">